Skip to content

 • Administrator access to your computer

-⚠️ Admin Required: You must be signed in as an administrator to make these changes.
+⚠️ Admin Required: You’ll need administrator access to make these changes.

 Steps